pytroll/pytroll/web/source/index.rst

 Welcome to pytroll!
 ===================

+..
 This is the home of the pytroll project.
 The pytroll project started out in 2009 as a collaboration on weather satellite data processing between DMI_ and SMHI_.
 Pytroll now has a growing international user base and is used operationally at several National Met Services.

-The objective is to provide different free and open source python modules for the reading, interpretation, and writing of weather satellite data.
+The objective is to provide a modualar free and open source python framework for the processing of earth observation satellite data.
 The provided python packages are designed to be used both in R&D environments and in 24/7 operational production.

+The focus is on atmospheric applications and imaging sensors, but as seen from the list of supported satellite sensors below the data that can be handled py Pytroll allows the usage in a wide range of earth sciences.

 For a quick and easy overview of what Pytroll can possibly offer for you have a look at the `Pytroll tutorial`_ which was shown at the 2016 Eumetsat conference